What is Fiverr?

 Level Up (Cue Mario Theme Song…)

-Within Fiverr, freelancers can “level up.”
+Within Fiverr, successful freelancers can “level up.”
 Each level comes with benefits that will aid and increase your performance on the site.
 When you first sign up, your label is automatically “New Seller.”
 The final ranking to strive for is “Top Rated Seller.”
 Those who fight their way to the top will earn a special badge, VIP support, and opportunities to be listed in Fiverr promotions.
 The key to leveling up quickly is to complete as many jobs as possible as quickly as possible without compromising quality or taking on too many projects to successfully deliver upon.

 Let the world know about your services, as difficult and awkward as marketing yourself can be.
 Share your gigs on social media platforms such as Facebook, Google Plus, Twitter, and Instagram.
 You can also network on professional sites such as LinkedIn.